Keeping the Land

 Why Cultural Heritage Matters

 Cultural heritage is invaluable.
 It connects people and unites communities, helping us understand who we are and how we contribute to the world.
-Cultural heritage provides us with our livelihood and connects us with land-based knowledge and skills that have empowered Anishinaabeg to protect and preserve Pimachiowin Aki for millennia.
+Cultural heritage provides us with our livelihood and links us to land-based knowledge and skills that have empowered Anishinaabeg to protect and preserve Pimachiowin Aki for millennia.

 Taking Inventory of Cultural Sites

-We are crossing land and water to take a complete inventory of Pimachiowin Aki’s vast array of cultural sites, including petroforms, pictographs, cabins, campsites, and sacred and ceremonial sites.
+We are crossing land and water to inventory Pimachiowin Aki’s vast array of cultural sites, including petroforms, pictographs, Thunderbird nests, cabins, campsites, and ceremonial sites.

 Some of our earliest research began with memory mapping.
 Anishinaabe Elders walked the land with us and showed us places and things that are only known because they have been passed down from generation to generation through oral stories.
-With Elders’ guidance, we created maps of travel routes on land and water, campsites and sacred sites.
-In some cases we returned with archaeologists and discovered ancient artifacts dating back thousands of years.
+With Elders’ guidance, we created maps of travel routes Some of our earliest research began with memory mapping.
+Anishinaabe Elders walked the land with us and showed us places and things that are only known because the stories that give meaning to these places have been passed down from generation to generation.
+With Elders’ guidance, we created maps cultural sites along travel routes on land and water.
+In some cases we returned with archaeologists and discovered ancient Indigenous artifacts, including pottery and art, dating back thousands of years.

 Registration = Protection

-We have registered Pimachiowin Aki’s cultural sites with the government.
-Now registered, the government knows they exist, and can help protect them.
-For example, if someone applies for a permit to build a cabin that could compromise a cultural site, the permit could be denied.
+Pimachiowin Aki’s cultural sites are being registered in government databases to identify and protect these sites.
+For example, if someone applies for a permit to cut trees in a way that would disturb a Thunderbird nest, the permit could be denied.

-It has come to our attention that people sometimes splash water on pictographs in order to make them more visible.
-But they shouldn’t — when pictographs get wet, they wear away.
-Because we know where the pictographs are, our Guardians can monitor the sites to make sure people aren’t compromising their integrity.
+Pictographs are recorded in 30 locations across Pimachiowin Aki.
+Because we know where the pictographs are, our Guardians can monitor these cultural sites to make sure people aren’t compromising their integrity.

-You cannot separate culture and language.
-Keeping the Land means preserving the language — only Anishinaabemowin can express the stewardship laws or give meaning to cultural sites.
-The language reflects how:
+Culture and language have evolved together and are inseparable.
+Keeping the Land means preserving the language — only Anishinaabemowin (Ojibwe language) can express the stewardship laws and give meaning to cultural sites.
+Anishinaabemowin reflects how:

 - Natural and dream worlds are perceived